racompton/arin-roa-request/README.md

 # ARIN ROA Request and List/Deletion Scripts
 Three scripts to connect to ARIN's OT&E and Production RESTful APIs.
-One script is to create ROAs in the old API which needed the ROAs to be signed by the private key, one script which uses the new API (as of 2/23) which generates auto-renewing ROAs and one is to list/delete them.
+One script is to create ROAs in the old API which needed the ROAs to be signed by the private key (`arin-roa-request.py`) , one script which uses the new API (as of 2/23) which generates auto-renewing ROAs (`createAutoRenew_ARIN_RPKI_ROAs.py`) and one is to list/delete them (`arin-delete-roas.py`).

 **Note!
-The scripts arin-roa-request.py, createAutoRenew_ARIN_RPKI_ROAs.py, and arin-delete-roas.py by default only make an API call to ARIN's OT&E (Operational Test & Evaluation) Environment.
+The scripts `arin-roa-request.py`, `createAutoRenew_ARIN_RPKI_ROAs.py`, and `arin-delete-roas.py` by default only make an API call to ARIN's OT&E (Operational Test & Evaluation) Environment.
 Any change made in the OT&E is just a test and does not impact the "real" environment.
 If you want to make an API call to ARIN's production API, specify the -p/--production command line argument.**

 The scripts need the BeautifulSoup4, lxml (used by BeautifulSoup4 for xml decoding), and requests python modules.
 They can be installed by executing:
 `pip3 install beautifulsoup4 lxml requests`